Boss-Coder-Academy/React-Routers-Hooks/README.md

 ```

-**Task2**: Create a modal as shown on clicking the more info button, which should pop up, on clicking more info, and close on clicking close button, as shown below:
+**Task2**: Create a modal as shown on clicking the more info button, which should pop up, on clicking more info, and close on clicking the same button, as shown.

 **Desired Output:**